Best Foot Forward

 “I hate roses.
 I like lilies, though.”

 He waved off his own attempt at smoothing the situation a bit, and she dragged off with her broken scooter, a panel rasping against the ground.
-He’d suggest she follow just up the road and help tape it together in his garage, but he was sure she was too mad at him, and he was an old fart at forty-three that she probably didn’t think it a good idea to follow anywhere.
+He’d suggest she follow just up the road and he’d help tape it together in his garage, but he was sure she was too mad at him, and he was an old fart at forty-three that she probably didn’t think it a good idea to follow anywhere.

-So he left it at that, hoping she’d contact a mechanic like he’d asked her to.
+So, he left it at that, hoping she’d contact a mechanic like he’d asked her to.